-In addition to what is explained in section E.5 in relation to COVID-19, Fluidra also manages the following risks:
+In addition to what is explained in sections E.3 and E.5, Fluidra also manages the following risks: Strategic risks:

-Strategic risks:

 - Continuing analysis of sales of new strategic products and comparison with competitors based on market research monitoring tools, statistical database analysis by type of market and product.
 Comparative studies are performed that let us measure the figures against the competition and update product valuations with the information obtained.